WhatsCookin/WhatToCook/README.md

 ## Nice To Haves
-- [X] As a user, I want to be able to get recommendations on recipes using artificial intelligence
+- [ ] As a user, I want a tutorial when I first signup.
-- [X] As a user, I want to be able to add friends via QR code
+- [ ] As a user, I want to be able to filter through recipes based on ingredients, holidays, difficulty, dietary restrictions and time length.
-- [X] As a user, I want a tutorial when I first signup.
-- [X] As a user, I want to see motivational quotes to eat healthier, cook at home, or take care of my health
+- [ ] As a user, I want to see motivational quotes to eat healthier, cook at home, or take care of my health
-- [X] As a user, I want  to be able to get feedback on my recipes, such as areas for improvement.
+- [ ] As a user, I want to be able to upload my own recipes and take a picture of my masterpiece!
-- [X] As a user, I want to be able to upload or attach pictures in comments or reviews.
+- [ ] As a user, I want to be able to get feedback on my recipes, such as areas for improvement.
-- [X] As a user, I want a navbar to see my friends and news feed.
-- [X] As a user, I want to be able to add friends and see their recipes.
+- [ ] As a user, I want to be able to add friends and see their recipes.
-- [X] As a user, I want to be able to live stream my cooking.
+- [ ] As a user, I want to be able to live stream my cooking.